Computer Mods

 My solution was to replace all three fans with a single large 90mm Panaflo fan.
 My choice of fan was simple enough - I have a box of recycled parts and this particular fan was sitting there begging to be used.
 I wired it up to 12VDC and found it to be surprisingly quiet.
 Most important of all, it moved a massive amount of air.

 My first attempt at mounting this fan was to simply screw it to the existing heatsinks with one screw in each of the two heatsinks.
 The remaining two screwsholes in the fan were unused.
-The picture below shows this version (click on image for larger version) :
+The picture below shows this version :

 14-December-2002